 Omari Soulfinger (b.
-1986 in Brooklyn, NY) is a performing artist dedicated to creative advocacy.
-Since 2001, Omari has worked with under served families and their communities in various capacities, including as a classroom teacher, social worker and advocacte.
-Adjacent to his community work, Omari has performed stand-up comedy, improv, storytelling, puppetry, musical, forum, street theater, mime, clowning, and burlesque.
+1986 in Brooklyn, NY) is a comedic performing artist dedicated to creative advocacy.
+Since 2001, Omari has worked with under-served families and their communities in various capacities, including as a classroom teacher, social worker, and advocate.
+Omari is a member-organizer with Brooklyn Movement Center, a facilitator with Theatre of the Oppressed NYC, Ramapo For Children, Mankind Project, and All Kings.
+Adjacent to his social change work, Omari has performed stand-up comedy, improv, storytelling, puppetry, musical, forum, street theater, mime, clowning, and burlesque.

 "Performance is a requisite skill to meet the norms of status-quo society.
 The lived experience, physical movement, and impermanence of performance are strictures of our identities.
 Comedy happens when a strained expectation (like identity) transforms into nothing.
 Through all my performances, I intend to satirize the expectations we have of ourselves and each other.
 I enjoy the absurdity of the expectations that keep us comfortable and predictable.
 Are these expectations, also oppressive and unrealistic?
 I am inspired by vulnerability and “cringe” moments.
 A “cringe” is a somatic fear of experience, fear of self, fear of imperfection, and failure.
 My clown is a failure artist, asking funny questions about subjects that are no joke.